 Preparing for Antarctica

 Hi, my name is Nicole and I hate packing.

 Yet, here I am going to Antarctica where you probably would pack more than anywhere else you’d visit.
 At least I live in Alaska so I already own most any component you’d need to survive in sub-zero temperatures.

 Tomorrow I embark on a 32-day voyage from Bluff, New Zealand across the Ross Sea to the Ross Ice Shelf, many an island, the Antarctic Peninsula, Drake Passage and several research stations with Oceanwide Expeditions.
 And what I’m going to talk about today is what I’m lugging around down there with me.
 Afterward, I’ll tell you how it went and what I would change.

 I’m bringing all my normal stuff, except with one change.
 I was given a Canon EOS M3 mirrorless camera body as a gift, so I’ll bringing that instead of the 600D.
 Read up on my travel photography gear.

-I’m bringing my good old Oakley Gretchen Bleiler Jacket that I wear most the winter long at home and my snow pants.
+I’m bringing my good old Oakley Gretchen Bleiler Jacket that I wear most of the winter long at home and my snow pants.
 I’ll look straight out of the ’80s like usual, but what’s new?
-I am a bit of a beanie lover so I have quite a few to choose from to bring with, including my new ‘messy bun beanie’ for the gigantic ball of hair that I can tie up on top of my head.
-For gloves I’ll bring my weird wool ones that the fingers all flap back off of and people just seem to be mesmerized by and my waterproof mittens I snowboard in.
+I am a bit of a beanie lover so I have quite a few to choose from to bring with me, including my new ‘messy bun beanie’ for the gigantic ball of hair that I can tie up on top of my head.
+For gloves, I’ll bring my weird wool ones that the fingers all flap back off of and people just seem to be mesmerized by and my waterproof mittens I snowboard in.
 Then, of course, I’m a self-proclaimed scarf-whore, so the sky’s the limit.

-Normally I only pack a dress, a legging, harem pants, one pair of shorts, two t-shirts, two tank tops, 1 pair of undies, 2 hiking socks, 2 normal socks, two sports bra, a normal bra, a hoodie, and bikini.
+Normally I only pack a dress, a pair of leggings, harem pants, one pair of shorts, two t-shirts, two tank tops, 1 pair of undies, 2 hiking socks, 2 normal socks, two sports bras, a normal bra, a hoodie, and bikini.
 That is it!
-Of course if I’m going somewhere on the chilly side I’ll pack a long sleeve shirt.
+Of course, if I’m going somewhere on the chilly side I’ll pack a long sleeve shirt.